-A tenon saw is your new best friend if you want to make straight cuts in wood.
+If you want to make straight cuts in wood, a tenon saw is your new best friend.
 It makes crosscuts and rips and allows you to make deeper cuts for precise mortise and tenon joints.

 This DIY guide explains how to use a tenon saw and offers pro-level tips for the best results.